niklasstich/master-thesis/chapters/patterns/factory.typ

 To give users the option to mark which constructor should be used, a `[FactoryConstructor]` attribute was introduced which the `FactoryAttribute` aspect will use to instantiate the concrete component in its implementation.
 If the attribute is not present, the factory aspect will check whether there is a single public constructor on the component type and use it if that's the case, otherwise throw an error for the user with the demand to mark the constructor that should be used.

-Because we were unhappy with the final implementation of the factory pattern, the decision was made *not* to pursue the abstract factory pattern in the same manner, as it would have required essentially copying the logic described above and adjusting it for the abstract factory.
+Because we were left unsatisfied with this implementation of the factory pattern, the decision was made *not* to pursue the abstract factory pattern in the same manner, as it would have required essentially copying the logic described above and adjusting it for the abstract factory.

 #figure(
     image("../../diagrams/factory/factory_aspect_order.svg"),